 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Hard skin describes an area of skin that is thick and tough.
 It usually presents in the form of corns and calluses.
-Home remedies may help manage it.
+Corns and calluses develop as a natural protective measure in response to pressure and friction.
+They are not dangerous, but the skin may be uncomfortable if it becomes cracked or tender.

 People most commonly get hard skin on the hands or feet due to frequent use, but hard skin may develop anywhere on the body.